pforny/MMAomics/README.md

+# Integrated multi-omics reveals anaplerotic insufficiency in methylmalonyl-CoA mutase deficiency

-# MMAomics - a multi-omics study on the rare inborn error of metabolism methylmalonic aciduria (MMA)
+## MMAomics - a multi-omics study on the rare inborn error of metabolism methylmalonic aciduria (MMA)

 This repository provides all R scripts used to analyse multi-omics and phenotype datasets in Forny et al. 2022.
 A [pre-print]( https://www.medrxiv.org/content/10.1101/2022.01.27.22269972) of the publication has been deposited on the medRxiv server.